 Performance: R. Luke DuBois with Bora Yoon, 9:30pm at the Capri

-Exhibition Walk-Thru with the Artists: Saturday, 3 March, 2pm
+Exhibition walkthrough with the artists: Saturday, 3 March, 2pm

 The ongoing dialogue between the digital and physical worlds provides the backdrop for Data Deluge, an exhibition that presents a selection of sculpture, furniture, painting, photography, video, sound and works on paper by artists who shape Web-based and software-generated data into art.
 The exhibition, curated by Rachel Gugelberger and Reynard Loki, takes its name from the title of a 2010 special report published by The Economist that observed the emergence of “a new kind of professional…the data scientist, who combines the skills of software programmer, statistician and storyteller/artist to extract the nuggets of gold hidden under mountains of data.”